What is Equity Financing? A Complete Guide for Businesses

 Key Concepts to Know

-Let’s look at an example of a mobile company.
-The company needs to expand its warehouse.
-But instead of borrowing, it sells 10% of its ownership to an investor.
-The company receives the money to expand, while the investor gets an ownership share in the business and a say in important decisions.
+Let’s look at an example with a mobile company.
+The business needs ₹1 crore to expand its warehouse.
+Instead of borrowing, it offers a venture capital firm 10% of its ownership in a deal that values the company at ₹100 crore.
+The company receives the money to expand, while the investor receives a stake in the business, strategic advice, and a voice in major decisions.
+Finally, the founders, who once held 100% of the company, now own 90%, but it is a 90% stake in a more valuable and well-equipped company.

 Types of Equity Financing

-Equity financing in India has developed at a rapid pace over the last twenty years.
-It presents numerous opportunities for companies to raise capital depending on their stage of development and strategy.
+Equity financing in India has developed rapidly over the last twenty years, offering numerous opportunities for companies to raise capital depending on their stage of development and strategy.
+The type of financing often changes as the business grows, from private funds in early stages to public listings after maturity.

 3. Private Equity

-In private placements, shares are sold to a few accredited or institutional investors.
-This is the path that is usually taken by mid-sized companies in India, which require quicker access to capital without the same level of compliance as a public issue.
-For example, Adani Enterprises has raised funds from institutional investors in the form of private placements.
+In private placements, shares are sold directly to a few accredited or institutional investors rather than the public.
+This path is usually taken by mid-sized companies requiring faster access to capital without the extensive compliance of a public issue.
+For example, Adani Enterprises has raised funds from institutional investors this way.

-Equity crowdfunding in India is still at an early stage and is limited by regulation, although it has attracted startups with a high consumer appeal.
-Although not yet as common as in the US or Europe, platforms such as Tyke have experimented with models that would enable retail investors to invest in early-stage rounds.
+Equity crowdfunding in India is still at an early stage and limited by regulation, although it has attracted startups with high consumer appeal.
+Platforms such as Tyke have experimented with models that allow retail investors to participate in early-stage rounds.

 Professional Investment Banking Course